Bowery Amphitheatre: Later management

 In 1849, the building once again became a menagerie, this time under the management of June & Titus.
 The new endeavor failed to perform up to expectations, so in 1851 the amphitheatre became a circus instead.
 Seth B. Howe's circus company became a standard feature.
 During the 1852-1853 season, regular acts included the Richard Sands & Co. and John J. Nathans & Co. circuses.
 The next season saw a return to equestrian exhibitions under the management of Henry P. Madigan and Den W. Stone.

 During the summer of 1854, Germans Seigrist and Otto Hoym leased the amphitheatre and rebuilt it.
 It opened on 20 October 1854 as the Stadt Theater.
 The Stadt specialized in German-language fare, but it also staged American and English drama.
 A succession of managers sustained this mixture until the 1863-1864 season, when the Stadt Theater moved to 45 Bowery, where it remained for 8 years, before returning to its original location.
 Adolf Neuendorff directed the Stadt from 1863 to 1867.
 In 1871 it was the venue for the first U.S. performance of Richard Wagner's opera Lohengrin.

 On September 3, 1864, the theatre at 37 Bowery became known as The Varieties, making variety shows its main draw.
 This form lasted until mid-October 1865, when A. Montpelier became the manager and owner.
 He renamed the building Montpelier's Opera House, although he kept its emphasis on variety and melodrama.
 Montpelier changed the name once more on November 20, 1865.
 The New National Circus stayed open for six weeks for its final stint as an entertainment venue.
 The structure was converted into an armory in 1866.

-After the Stadt returned in 1872, the theater gave the first American performance of Johann Strauss' Die Fledermaus (in German) on November 21, 1874.
-By 1880 the name was changed to the Windsor Theater (under the management of John A. Stevens), which burnt down in November 1883, but was rebuilt and by 1885 was the Windsor Roller Skating Rink.
-It reopened as the Windsor Theater on February 8, 1886.

-On March 27, 1893, the theatre reopened as a Hebrew theatre under the management of Sigmund Magulesko, Isidore Lindeman, and Joseph Levy.

 In December 1897, 39 Bowery became the first East Coast branch of the Peniel Mission.
 It was directed by A. W. Dennet, who renamed it the Peniel Josephine Mission in honor of his wife.
 On November 30, 1900, Dennet changed his enterprise to the Ragged Church, which however closed after only two years.
 The site is now a part of the Confucius Plaza complex.